dgonz1024/medisignal/README.md

 ## Important Limitations

-This README is intentionally based on what the program actually does today, so here are the main limitations honestly:
+This README is intentionally based on what the program actually does today, so here are the main limitations:

 - the dataset is only as broad as what has been ingested locally
 - analytics are descriptive, not scientific conclusions